chris-short/devopsish.com/content/post/134/index.md

 [New Kubernetes command-line flaw discovered](https://techerati.com/news-hub/new-kubernetes-flaw-discovered-command-line/) — "Latest kubectl vulnerability linked to incomplete patch of previous flaw discovered in March."
 Oops...
 This was [discovered by Charles Holmes](https://seclists.org/oss-sec/2019/q2/194) as part of a CNCF-sponsored security audit.

 [Joint Chiefs CIO on JEDI: 'Our warfighters need this capability now'](https://www.fedscoop.com/joint-chiefs-cio-jedi-delay-letter/) — Oracle is essentially tying the hands of US warfighters at this point.
 The DOD has done this to themselves though for having an [acquisition process as convoluted as they do](https://www.slideshare.net/tomlindblad/osd-atl-defense-acquisition-process-chart).
-But, I question whether Oracle really hass a leg to stand on here technologically.
+But, I question whether Oracle really has a leg to stand on here technologically.

 [BGP super-blunder: How Verizon today sparked a 'cascading catastrophic failure' that knackered Cloudflare, Amazon, etc](https://www.theregister.co.uk/2019/06/24/verizon_bgp_misconfiguration_cloudflare/) — "Verizon sent a big chunk of the internet down a black hole... after it wrongly accepted a network misconfiguration from a small ISP in Pennsylvania, USA."
 Verizon needs to be broken up.
 They're so big they can't manage their networks now.
 One of the worst outages I ever experienced was at Bankrate.
 Our site was down hard most of a long Independence Day weekend.
 Why?
 A faulty node someone in Verizon's network that Fastly ended up identifying and routing around.
 I bought Fastly employees drinks whenever I saw them that year.